If there is one prayer that you should pray/sing every day and every hour, it is the

 Teacher: Good question.

-When you see composite functions or functions with several exponents or functions that are not
+When you see composite functions or functions with several exponents or functions that are not "direct" sums, differences, product, or quotient; then the Chain Rule is probably the likely rule to use

 You do want to break it up into several functions as simply as possible